Mendoza, Argentina: Culture

 Mendoza has several museums, including the Museo Cornelio Moyano, a natural history museum, and the Museo del Área Fundacional (Historical Regional Foundation Museum) on Pedro del Castillo Square.
 The Museo Nacional del Vino (National Wine Museum), focusing on the history of winemaking in the area, is 17 km southeast of Mendoza in Maipú.
 The Casa de Fader, a historic house museum, is an 1890 mansion once home to artist Fernando Fader in nearby Mayor Drummond, 14 km south of Mendoza.
 The mansion is home to many of the artist's paintings.

+Mendoza also has two major symphony orchestras and one Baroque ensemble.

+Orquesta Sinfónica de la Universidad Nacional de Cuyo is an institution that belongs to the University of Cuyo.
+The idea was sparked by a dedicated group of musicians who dreamt of a university-based symphonic ensemble (1942-1947).
+This vision began to take shape under the rectorate of Dr. Irineo Fernando Cruz.

+Official Foundation (1948): The orchestra was officially established on June 10, 1948.
+Its first conductor and driving force was the legendary Maestro Julio Perceval, who also led the Conservatory of Music.

+A Legacy of Excellence: Over its nearly 80-year history, the orchestra has been led by a "who's who" of international conductors, including Paul Hindemith, Charles Dutoit, and Ligia Amadio.